kenwalger/lithium/CONTRIBUTING.md

 Features aren't added or removed simply at the whim of any one contributor.
 So that we don't end up with a bloated language, we request that you open any feature requests as an issue tagged as 'feature request' first.
 After a period (could be a few days, could be a month) of discussion, the feature may be added to the ROADMAP.md and/or TODO.md files.
 Generally, a feature will be added in the next minor release, but a radical new feature may instead be added at the next major release.

 The same protocol follows for removing features.
-Features will be deprecated after the next minor release, but not removed.
+Features will be deprecated (meaning that users of the feature should be planning for its removal) after the next minor release, but not removed.
 A feature will only be removed at the next major release.
-This is mainly because users of Lithium should only worry about their code having combatability issues at a major release.
+This is so that users of Lithium should only worry about their code having combatability issues at a major release.

 Code Style
 ----------